wk-j/annotation-net/Showcases/GroupDocs-Annotation-Front-End/README.md

 + Upload Source file
 + Apply Annotations
-+ Save files and allow to view Ouput in viewer using GroupDocs.Viewer
++ Save files and allow to view Ouput in viewer using any standard Browser

 ##How to Run the Examples?